google/fuzzbench/docs/reference/how_it_works.md

 create instances for trials that haven't run yet.
-This means that if an experiment requires too many resources from Google Cloud to complete at once, it can still be run anyway after some resources are freed up by trials that have stopped.
+This means that if an experiment requires too many resources from Google Cloud to complete at once, it can still be run anyway after some resources are freed up by trials that have finished running.
 The scheduler stops trials after they have run for the amount of time specified when starting the experiment.
 The scheduler stops running after all trials finish running.

 ## Trial runners